getlocalcert/docs/website/docs/dns/split-view.md

 ---
-title: Set up split-DNS with getlocalcert.net
+title: Split-view DNS
-summary: How to configure split-DNS with getlocalcert.net domains
+summary: How to configure split-view DNS with getlocalcert.net domains
 ---

 # Split-View DNS